djain401/recipe-blog-example/README.md

 - Recipe feedback system lets user submit feedback.
 - Includes video tutorials for cooking techniques or difficult recipes to help users better understand the process.
 - Ability to subscribe to newsletter.
+- Carousel to highlight trending or new recipes on the home page.

 ## Usage